Conditions Reference

 If [Not] DirectoryExists <Path> Then

-Tests if specified directory exists.
+Tests if the specified directory exists.

 Example: If Not DirectoryExists [UserDocumentsDir]\AcmeFiles Then MakeDir [UserDocumentsDir]\AcmeFiles